 Our fellowship programs have now been running for over 20 years, with great success.
 We’ve had both national and international fellows, with the latter coming from the USA, Canada, Britain, Scotland, New Zealand, Spain, Germany and other countries.
-There are two fellowships available within our group:
+There are three fellowships available within our group:

 Dr Greg Janes and Dr Greg Witherow